rundeck/docs/docs/manual/plugins/aws-plugins-overview.md

 The AWS authentication can be tested using the **Validate Credentials** Job step plugin.
 Otherwise, being using the rest of the AWS plugins that align with the permissions allocated to the IAM Role.

-### AWS Integration for Process Automation hosted on EC2
+### AWS Integration for Runbook Automation hosted on EC2
-When self-hosting Process Automation on EC2, the recommended method for integrating with AWS is to assign an IAM role to the EC2 virtual-machines:
+When self-hosting Runbook Automation on EC2, the recommended method for integrating with AWS is to assign an IAM role to the EC2 virtual-machines:

 1. Go to the AWS Management Console and open the **IAM** console at [https://console.aws.amazon.com/iam/](https://console.aws.amazon.com/iam/).
 2. In the navigation pane of the console, click **Roles** and then click **Create New Role**.